sankar888/containerization-demo/README.md

-# ptu-demo
+# Containerization and Kubernetes
-This repo has all resources and demo scripts for containerization and cloud topic
+This repository has the exercise instructions and commands to understand the docker containers and kubernetes.

+containerization-demo/exercises folder have exercises for containers and kubernetes.
+Please read the readme.md file before proceeding to exercises.